-If you’re looking for amazing Valentines cookies, you’ve come to the right place.
-Okay, okay, these sugar cookies aren’t only good on Valentines, but they sure work well for it!
-And while I can’t take credit for the cookie recipe, (see below) the frosting with a surprise orange zest and raspberry is something I’m very proud of!
+Looking to whip up some gorgeous Valentines cookies?
+Good!
+You’ve come to the right place.
+And sure, these sugar cookies aren’t only good on Valentines, but they sure work well for it!
+The combo of sugar cookie with orange zest and raspberry frosting is something that will surprise and delight.

 Want more beautiful stunning desserts?
 After you make these cookies try your hand at this Valentine’s Cake, or these too cute Cake Pops!
-I also made this mimosa bar last year and I’m going to recreate again soon!
-(The cookies would go great with that!)
+I also threw together this mimosa bar last year and I’m going to recreate it again soon!
+(The cookies would work well with that!)

 Below is the recipe.
-Make them and place in the fridge for a bit, then come back and whip up this epic frosting!
+Make them and place in the fridge for a bit, then come back and whip up the delicious frosting.
 It’s truly the star of this valentines cookies show.

 - 1 ½ cups butter, softened

 In a large bowl, cream together butter and sugar until smooth.
 Beat in eggs and vanilla.
 Stir in the flour, baking powder, and salt.
 Cover, and chill dough for at least one hour (or overnight).